-Remember living in your parent’s house and having to abide by their rules?
+Remember living in your parent’s house and abiding by their rules?
 Welcome to the life of RV Parks.

 In fact, with so many new RVers on the road, RV parks have become more crowded than ever.